paumondragon/paumondragon/README.md

 ### ¡Hola!👋

-I'm a librarian who enjoys learning.
+I'm a data analyst and librarian who enjoys learning.
 I love data insights, its analysis and visualizations.
 Here you will find the projects I've been working on.

 You can also find me on [Linked In](https://www.linkedin.com/in/paulina-mondragon/)